-Sometimes abbreviated as mic, a microphone is a hardware peripheral originally invented by Emile Berliner in 1877 that allows computer users to input audio into their computers.
+Sometimes abbreviated as mic, a microphone is a hardware peripheral and input device originally invented by Emile Berliner in 1877 that allows computer users to input audio into their computers.
 The picture is an example of Blue Microphones Yeti USB Microphone - Silver Edition and an example of a high-quality computer microphone.

 What is a microphone used for on a computer?

 Below is a short list of all the different uses for a microphone on a computer.

 - Voice recorder